aukilabs/hagall-old/README.md

 * `/metrics` - Prometheus-formatted metrics
 * `/health` - Health check endpoint, returns 200 OK if service is running
 * `/debug/pprof/` - Index page of Go's [pprof](https://pkg.go.dev/net/http/pprof) package
-  * There are many sub-endpoints useful for profiling, please refer to the index page
+ * There are many sub-endpoints useful for profiling.
+Please refer to the index page

 #### Metrics

 Other than the standard Golang metrics coming from [prometheus/client_golang](https://github.com/prometheus/client_golang) with `go_*`, `process_*` prefixes etc., these additional metrics are available:

 * `ws_*` - WebSocket related metrics
-  * A very useful metrics to look at is `ws_connected_clients` which is a gauge that represents the number of connected WebSocket clients.
-Note that the smoke tests are also WebSocket clients so it will flip between 0 and 1 during these tests.
+ * A very useful metrics to look at is `ws_connected_clients`, which is a gauge that represents the number of connected WebSocket clients.
+Note that the smoke tests are also WebSocket clients, so it will flip between 0 and 1 during these tests.